brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 It is possible that the special SPF run discovers some extra reachable prefixes that were not reachable in the normal SPF run.
+This is because (as we mentioned above) North TIEs are also flooded over the east-west links.
 In that set of extra reachable prefixes, negative disaggregation only considers prefixes that are advertised by leaves.
 Extra prefixes that are originated by spine or superspine nodes are discarded for technical reasons that we won't get into.